JackD83/PyMenu/Readme.md

 1. Clone or copy the files from the repo next to the gmenu2x folder in /apps/.
 Folder has to be named "PyMenu"

-1b. for the Arcade Mini or K3P in the file config/config.json set:

-RS97 = false
-screenWidth = 480
-screenHeight = 272

 2. PyMenu can be run by starting PyMenu/run.sh

 3. If you want to make it your default launcher, run PyMenu/installer/install.dge.
 Run uninstall.dge to switch back to gmenunx.
 Try to start it using run.sh first!